Shogunkayo/PES_Notes/Computer Networks/101-Network Edge.md

 - Can take many shapes and forms and need not be of the same type for each transmitter-receiver pai along the path
 - Examples: twisted-pair copper wire, coaxial cable, multimode fiber-optic cable
 - Two categorires: guided and unguided media
-- The waves are guided along a solid meidum in guided media such as a fiber-optic cable
+- The waves are guided along a solid medium in guided media such as a fiber-optic cable
-- The waves propagate in the atmostphere in unguided media such as in wireless LAN or digital satellit e channel
+- The waves propagate in the atmostphere in unguided media such as in wireless LAN or digital satellite channel

 ### Twisted-Pair Copper Wire
-- Least expensive and most commonly used used guided transmission medium
+- Least expensive and most commonly used guided transmission medium
 - Has been used by telephone networks
-- Modern twisted pai technology (category 6a cable) can achieve data rates of 10 Gbps for distances up to 100m
+- Modern twisted pair technology (category 6a cable) can achieve data rates of 10 Gbps for distances up to 100m

 ### Coaxial Cable
 - Consists of two copper conductors which are concentric, instead of parallel like in twisted-pair